SamiPerttu/fundsp/README.md

 At the moment, block processing via `AudioNode::process` requires heap allocation.
 Some nodes may also use the heap for audio buffers and the like.

-The `AudioUnit` system is under construction; at the moment, `AudioUnit64` is in a usable condition.
+The purpose of the `AudioUnit` system is to grant more flexibility in dynamic situations.

 ### Processing